lnikon/graphflow/README.md

 ## Build

+### Dependencies

+Library depends on Boost for program options parsing and CPU timer.
+Make sure that you've Boost libraries installed.

 ### Cmake/ninja/make

 Library can be built using [Cmake](https://cmake.org/).
 Following commands can be used to build the library using Cmake and [ninja](https://ninja-build.org/).
 Though, the use of ninja is not necessary and it can be safely replaced with usual [make](https://www.gnu.org/software/make/manual/make.html).